ARISE

 — International Monetary Fund (2018) Pursuing Women’s Economic Empowerment

 In the communities we work in, we have seen women heading households in extreme, multi-dimensional poverty.
-We have also seen the hope they have for themselves and their families, for a brighter future.
+Yet, we have also seen the profound hope that they hold, for both themselves and their families, in creating a brighter, more promising future.

-Our Arise project empowers women to build better livelihoods, earn more income, and create businesses that provide jobs and boost local economies.
-When women earn, everyone benefits: their families, their communities, and the local economy.
+That is why our Arise project aims to empower women to build better livelihoods, earn more income, and create businesses that provide jobs and boost local economies.
+Because when women earn, everyone benefits; from their families, to their communities, and the local economy.

 Our Arise pilot programme began in November 2021 with 35 women completing the PFP Academy programme.
-The curriculum covers Entrepreneurship and Credit Management, Environmental Awareness & Stewardship, Civic Education & Responsibility, Communication Skills and Menstrual & Sexual Health.
+The curriculum coversa wide range of Skills Programmes, Entrepreneurship and Credit Management, Environmental Awareness & Stewardship, Civic Education & Responsibility, Communication Skills and Menstrual & Sexual Health.

-The women have had support to develop business plans and through our partnerships will be able to access seed funding for their enterprise ideas through grants and microloans.
-Graduates were also given solar power units and water purifiers.
+The women have had support to develop business plans and through our partnerships have successfully been able to access seed funding for their enterprise ideas through grants and micro-loans.

 • Fildah Awino: Achuotho indigenous chicken farm.